VishuMittal004/INE-Store-Tracker/README.md

 4. User selects "Track Price"
 5. Product URL and identifying information are stored in SQLite
 6. The cron scheduler runs
-7. Puppeteer opens the product page
+7. playwright opens the product page
 8. Cookie consent is handled
 9. Mouse moves over the price block
 10. Reveal-price interaction is triggered